 Alternatively, you can hike to some nearby hilltops in Nazca to get a birds-eye perspective of the mind-boggling Nazca Lines.

 HOW TO GET TO THE NAZCA LINES

-The best way to reach the Nazca Lines is by bus and if you are traveling around the country with Peru Hop, the bus will stop in Nazca.
+The best way to reach the Nazca Lines when backpacking Peru is by bus and if you are traveling around the country with Peru Hop, the bus will stop in Nazca.